rte-france/Transmission-Reliability-Margin-Algorithm/README.md

 # Transmission Reliability Margin algorithm

-This project is an open-souce Java package to compute the Transfer Reliability Margin.
+This project is an open-souce Java package to compute the Transmission Reliability Margin.

 This project aims to be a translation in Java code of the [article 22 of the CACM regulation 2015/1222](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32015R1222#d1e2148-24-1).